PandersPanda/DATA2410-snake/README.md

   > To the right of the game there is a list of connected players matching the color of their snake together with their
   > current score relative to all the other connected players.
 It has also been tested that a minimum of 2 players can
   > play on the same board against each other at the same time.
-  - [ ] There may be other players operated by the software (e.g. return of the bots - as snakes!) but this is not a requirement.
+  - [x] There may be other players operated by the software (e.g. return of the bots - as snakes!) but this is not a requirement.
 If there are bots they behave like any other player, and I won't be able to tell the difference (except maybe if they play really badly or superhumanly well)
-    > At one time we did implement bots.
-However, it was later removed due to refactoring and issues with the GUI.
-    > Since, this also was not a requirement we decided to drop it all together.
+    > There is an attempt to add bots to the to the game.
+However, they are not very smart and often run into
+    > themselves if they get too long.
+This is because no optimal path algorithm has been implemented and just a simple
+    > calculation to avoid collision is added to the intelligence of the bot.
+It also, uses random movement when there
+    > are more options available.
 - [x] I can get the snake to grow by running into "food".
 The food can be just colored squares but I can see that they're different from walls if there are any.
   > Each food will grow the snake by one size, and also provide 1 point towards your final score.
 Since, the snake are